-Although the vast majority of Oklahoma employees are covered by the workers’ compensation, many do not understand how the system and its benefits work for them.
-The team of experienced workers’ compensation attorneys at Law Firm of Oklahoma are skilled at providing legal counsel and representation for clients who have sustained a work-related injury or illness.
+Although the vast majority of Oklahoma employees are covered by the workers' compensation, many do not understand how the system and its benefits work for them.
+The team of experienced workers' compensation attorneys at the Law Firm of Oklahoma are skilled at providing legal counsel and representation for clients who have sustained a work-related injury or illness.

-While this page is designed to provide information regarding the Oklahoma Workers’ Compensation Act, it is by no means an exhaustive explanation of all its complex facets.
-If you require further details or would like to schedule a complimentary case evaluation for a work-related injury, please contact the workers comp lawyers at Law Firm of Oklahoma by calling (405) 608-4990 today.
+While this page is designed to provide information regarding the Oklahoma Workers' Compensation Act, it is by no means an exhaustive explanation of all its complex facets.
+If you require further details or would like to schedule a complimentary case evaluation for a work-related injury, please contact the workers comp lawyers at the Law Firm of Oklahoma by calling (405) 608-4990 today.